Azza434/ucfd-milestone-project/README.md

 # North Street Coffee & Bistro

-North Street Coffee & Bistro is a growing coffee shop in the heart of Belfast City Center, They strive to give you the best coffee in Belfast or something I don't know what I should be writing in here to be quiet honset with you.
-I think I might come back later and finish the README.
+North Street Coffee & Bistro is a growing coffee shop in the heart of Belfast City Center, They strive to give you the best coffee in Belfast.

 ## UX